Connecting to your PostgreSQL database in Amazon Lightsail

 Step 2: Configure the public availability of your PostgreSQL database

 You must enable public mode for your database to connect to it externally, or from a Lightsail instance in a different Region than your database.
 With public mode enabled, anyone with the database user name and password can connect to your database.
+To configure the public availability of your database, follow the steps in the Configuring the public mode for your database in Amazon Lightsail guide.

 Skip to step 3 if you plan to connect to your database from one of your Lightsail instances that is in the same Region as your database.